 Hazards that can affect your eyes or face include flying particles or debris, chemicals, and liquid splashes.
 In order to protect yourself from these risks you should wear PPE such as safety glasses, safety goggles or face shields.
 Look for safety glasses that are anti-fog and scratch resistant.

-For your next DIY project, make a list of which tools and equipment you need to work with, and bring out suitable body protection.
+For your next DIY project, make a list of which tools and equipment you need to work with, and bring out suitable body protection or protective clothing.
 You never know what you might come into contact with, or what can fall on your feet while you’re working.
 In a lot of jobs, like sanding, sawing, drilling, cleaning, or welding, you want to prevent your body from coming in direct contact with as much residue as possible to avoid irritants or burns.

 The best way to stay protected is to wear PPE such as safety gloves, coveralls, and steel-toed footwear.
 Always wear proper footwear, no matter what job you’re doing.
 That means no mowing the lawn in sandals!

 Just like body protection keeps your skin from coming in direct contact with many irritants, you also want to avoid breathing in the fumes and residue that’s left behind from sawing, sanding, or cutting concrete.
-Even cleaning up messes left behind by mold, dust, and mouse droppings can trigger respiratory issues like asthma.
+Even cleaning up messes left behind by mold, dust, and mouse droppings can trigger respiratory issues like asthma and can create safety issues.

-For me, no matter what the job is, I’ve got my respirator handy – especially if I’m indoors without ventilation.
-Make sure your respirator is ready, and have extra cartridges and filters on hand to protect you from any respiratory hazards.
+For me, no matter what the job is, I’ve got my respiratory protection handy – especially if I’m indoors without ventilation.
+Make sure you enforce proper work practices and that your respirator is ready.
+It’s also good to have extra cartridges and filters on hand to protect you from any respiratory hazards.

 Before the winter hits will you be re-shingling your roof, cleaning your eaves troughs or climbing a ladder to paint the side of your house?
 Be ready to use fall protection to stay safe while completing these projects!

 Fall protection is an important back-up to save you from slips, trips and falls.
 You never know when your foot could slide on a wet roof or when a ladder could shift underneath you.
 Keep items such as harnesses and lanyards in your garage and the back of your trucks so that you have it on hand at all times.
 If you’re working on a ladder, that’s not a solo job.
-Always have a spotter with you.
+Always have safety procedures in place like a spotter with you when working on a ladder.

 Traffic safety gear is life-saving protection for individuals who work in construction, fleet maintenance, landscaping or delivery.
 It is essential to wear traffic safety equipment when working on the road (no matter the speed limit), at night or in poor-visibility locations.
 Putting up signage is an important step but also ensuring that you are seen can help save your life.